Shakakai/100x/_posts/2024-10-22-claude-computer-use.md

 It's the user's responsibility to implement the computer interface with their system.
 This is where a wave of startups will fill the gap implementing automation systems on every concievable operating system.
 An example implementation using Ubuntu is available in the Sources section below.

-To execute complex user interactions, systems simply loop LLM request to Claude, providing the computer tool until Claude no longer invokes the tool and the task is either completed or has encountered an error.
+To execute complex user interactions, systems simply loop LLM requests to Claude, providing the computer tool until Claude no longer invokes the tool and the task is either completed or has encountered an error.
 Very simple to implement.

 ## Limitations